4 A.M. Reflections on the Monster Energy Drink Warning Label

 My thoughts on Monster Energy’s “warning” label are as follows:

-People Sensitive to Caffeine: Let’s just get this out of the way: “people sensitive to caffeine” is code for pussies, and we don’t need to cater to them or worry about whether they have the intestinal fortitude to withstand the awesomeness that is Monster Energy Drink.
+People Sensitive to Caffeine: Let’s just get this out of the way: “people sensitive to caffeine” are no one you’d want to be caught speaking to at a cocktail party, and we don’t need to cater to them or worry about whether they have the intestinal fortitude to withstand the awesomeness that is Monster Energy Drink.

-Pregnant Women or Women Who Are Nursing: If you are pregnant and your shopping list includes a 12-pack of Monster Energy Drink, the cashier at Safeway should go ahead and provide you with a list of items that you can and cannot bring with you during prison visitation hours.
-Because cell block eight will be your child’s future address if you consider energy drinks an important part of prenatal development.
-Of course, your familiarity with those items you can and cannot bring with you on visitations is probably already well established from your frequent trips to visit your child’s father.
+Pregnant Women or Women Who Are Nursing: If you are pregnant and your shopping list includes Monster Energy Drink, the cashier at Safeway should go ahead and provide you with a list of items that you can and cannot bring with you during prison visitation hours because cell block eight is guaranteed to be your child’s future address if you consider energy drinks an important part of prenatal development.
+Of course, your familiarity with those items you can and cannot bring with you on visitations is probably already well established from your frequent trips to visit your child’s father, so in this case that Safeway cashier is off the hook.